arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 The M4 and M7 cores are programmed with separate sketches, using the same serial port.
 In the Arduino IDE, you can select the core you want to program, and then upload the sketch you want to run on that specific core.

+## Goals

+In this guide you will discover:
+- How to configure and program the M4/M7 cores and conventional approaches to do so.
+- How to boot the M4 core.
+- How to communicate between the cores via Remote Call Procedures (RPC).
+- Useful examples based on the dual core & RPC features.
+- The RPC library API.

 ## Hardware & Software Needed

 - [GIGA R1 WiFi](/hardware/giga-r1-wifi)